ghostinbits/douban-ratings/README.md

 `python3 rate.py`

-Then, input a movie name.
+then, input a movie name.